AleksandarJavorovic/scentric/README.md

 - [Django Recipe Sharing Tutorial](https://www.youtube.com/watch?v=sBjbty691eI&list=PLXuTq6OsqZjbCSfiLNb2f1FOs8viArjWy) was used alot as a guide and inspiration for this project.
 - [Fantastic News](https://github.com/Cushione/fantastic-news/blob/main/README.md) was used as a inspiration for the README file.
 - Intro paragraph about the Scentric site is written by: [ChatGPT](https://chat.openai.com/).
-- All the images were "borrowed" from: [Notino.co.uk](https://www.notino.co.uk/).
+- Most of the images and descriptions were "borrowed" from: [Notino.co.uk](https://www.notino.co.uk/).
 - Icons used on the website are from: [UXWING](https://uxwing.com/).